orgolshtein/you-are-el-shrinker/README.md

 api:
     - /${redirect-link} GET - redirects from the redirect link to the target site.

-    - /api/create/${target-site} POST - create a new redirect link for the target site.
+    - /api/create POST - create a new redirect link for the target site, sent in the request's body.

     - /api/edit/${id} PATCH - edits the redirect link of the object that has the matching id.
+New link sent in the request's body.

     - /api/analytics/most-redirected GET - returns a descending list of sites with the number of redirects for each.